aurora-website/website_v1/src/faq/README.md

 #### What is the difference between Aurora Store and Google's Play store?

 Unlike Google's Play Store, Aurora Store doesn't track your downloads or the apps you use.
 We respect your privacy.
-Aurora is also unaffected by Google marking your device as _uncertified_ or lacking of necessary Google apps.
-Play Protect is not present, as this is a Play Store feature.
+Aurora Store is also unaffected by Google marking your device as _uncertified_ or lacking of necessary Google apps.
+Play Protect is not present, as this is a Play Store only feature.

 #### Is Aurora Store a fork of YalpStore?